nabzali/WebScraper_App/README.md

 ## Description

-This project is a web scraping application that allows users to search for information using a web interface built with Angular.
-The project specification can be found [here](link).
+The spec for the project can be found [here](link).

-Angular was used for building a front-end, communicating with my ASP.NET Web API back-end.
+I created an Angular app to go along with the ASP.NET Web API.

-There are two views (components) in the UI that can be navigated to using the tabs at the top.
+The Angular front-end contains two views (components).

 1. **Search View**: Allows users to perform searches and retrieve search results.
 2. **History View**: Allows users to view search history data.